skip to Main Content

 • Post a paper notice in a common area of the building

-• Add a fourth item that instructs tenants to contact the management company, building staff, or super and notify them of the suspected leak.
+• Add a fourth item that instructs tenants to contact the management company, building staff, or superintendent and notify them of the suspected leak.
 A contact number may be provided at the owner’s discretion.

 • Include a signature line on the form distributed with the lease, where the recipient confirms receipt of the notice.